Dear SaaStr: What Is The Optimal Structure of an Initial SaaS B2B Sales Team?

 The optimal structure is one that is accretive.
-Where, roughly speaking, each sales rep brings in at least 5x the total compensation they take out.
+Where, roughly speaking, each sales rep brings in at least 4x-5x the total compensation they take out.

 If the average sales rep produces >5x the comp she takes home, then:

-- a SaaS company should be able to be cash-flow positive, at least by a few million in ARR;
+- a SaaS company should be able to be cash-flow positive, at least by $4m-$5m in ARR, or at least should have the option to be;

-- you should be able to hire as many reps as you can find;
+- you should be able to hire as many great reps as you can find, since the good ones are all accretive;

 - sales will not be a stress center from a cash perspective;